 Resource: A trusted advisor or friend - when making tough and painful decisions it’s easier to have someone else to bounce ideas off.

 Action: On a spreadsheet ( Get your Google Docs example here) detail the weekly unavoidable expenses for the business for the next 4 to 5 weeks.
-If necessary do a personal one as well.
+If necessary also do a personal cash flow analysis.

-Then include as income any definite amounts that will be collected (no guesses or wishes!).
+Then include the income.
+This is any definite amounts that will be collected (no guesses or wishes!).

 Finally prepare yourself for painful decisions and conversations – these are going to be tough and stressful so be ready.